gon1332/zephyr/samples/basic/fade_led/README.rst

 Hexiwear K64
 ============
-No special board setup is necessary because there is an on-board RGB LED connected to the K64 PWM.
+No special board setup is necessary because there is an on-board RGB LED connected to the K64 PWM and three on-board leds (red, green, blue) connected to the Nucleo's PWM.

 nrf52840_pca10056
 =================